Caring for children with Special Educational Needs and / or disabilities (SEND)

 The Early Years Foundation Stage (EYFS) requires providers to be inclusive and to share information with parents about how they support the needs of children with special educational needs or disabilities.
 For this reason, all early years providers need a SEND Policy to share information about their provision for children with special educational needs and disabilities with parents.

 The SEND Code of Practice (updated regularly) requires all early years providers to be inclusive and the Equality Act (2010) requires providers to be ‘anticipatory’ and to make ‘reasonable adjustments’ to enable the care of children with SEND.

 If you are a funded provider and deliver the Government funding you must have a copy of and ‘have regard to’ the SEND Code of Practice.
 The EYFS clarifies that: ‘"Having regard" to these provisions means that early years providers must take them into account when providing early years provision and should not depart from them unless there is good reason for doing so’.

 See this useful guide to the Code of Practice for parents and carers

 Early years providers must also identify a SENCO to comply with the EYFS 2017 – for childminders, you are the SENCO.
 You should also have support from your Local Authority – ask if you are not sure.
 Providers might also be required to write a Local Offer – this requirement varies depending on your Local Authority.
 Your Local Authority will also have a Local Offer on their website which you can share with parents.

-At the age of 2, early years providers are required to provide parents with information about their child’s learning and development – this is the only statutory tracking document required by the EYFS.
-The requirement is to include any areas where the child is struggling or at risk of falling behind as well as to talk about the child’s progress across the prime areas of learning.
-Read our guide on writing a 2 year progress check.
+At the age of 2 – 3 years, all early years providers in England are required by the EYFS to provide parents with information about their child’s learning, development and progress.
+This is the only statutory tracking document required by the EYFS.
+The requirement is to include any areas where the child is struggling or at risk of falling behind as well as to talk about the child’s progress across the prime areas of learning

 Equality Act (2010)